thephez/docs-core/docs/reference/p2p-network-message-headers.md

 ## Example

-The following example is an annotated hex dump of a <<glossary:mainnet>> message header from a [`verack` message](../reference/p2p-network-control-messages.md#verack) which has no payload.
+The following example is an annotated hex dump of a [mainnet](../resources/glossary.md#mainnet) message header from a [`verack` message](../reference/p2p-network-control-messages.md#verack) which has no payload.

 ``` text
 bf0c6bbd ...................
 Start string: Mainnet